Start Year:

 Overview

-The MSc in Advanced Nursing Practice is undertaken over two academic years.
-Via the commissioning process, students are appointed to full-time ANP trainee posts within the HSCTs or GP Federations in Northern Ireland and undertake the course on a part time basis.
-To achieve the academic award of MSc Advanced Nursing Practice, students must complete 180 credits of academic study at level 7, plus a practice learning component and portfolio.
+The MSc in Advanced Practice is undertaken over two academic years.
+Via the commissioning process, students are appointed to full-time AP student posts within the Health and Social Care Trusts or GP Federations in Northern Ireland and undertake the course on a part time academic basis.
+To achieve the award of MSc Advanced Practice, students must complete 180 academic credits of study at level 7, plus a practice learning component and portfolio.

 We’d love to hear from you!